mozilla/addon-sdk/packages/addon-kit/docs/windows.md

 This is a required property.

 @prop [tabs] {array}
-Array of objects containing configurable options for tabs.
+Array of objects containing configurable options for tabs or URL strings.
-Property can be used to open new window with a several tabs.
-Each element of the array is an options object passed to the [TabList's open method](#module/addon-kit/tabs).
+The property can be used to open new window with a several tabs.
+Each element of the array is an options object or URL string passed to the [TabList's open method](#module/addon-kit/tabs).
 This is an optional property.